yanirs/established-remote/README.md

 Pull requests are welcome.
 Please keep the list in alphabetical order.

 _Background:_ I started this list back in 2015 as a way of finding companies I may want to work with.
-This turned out well, as I started working remotely as a data scientist in 2017.
+This turned out well, as I started working remotely back in 2017.
 With remote work becoming mainstream since 2020, I've narrowed down the list to focus on companies that hire globally.
-You can [visit my website](https://yanirseroussi.com/) to read some of [my reflections on remote data science](https://yanirseroussi.com/2018/11/03/reflections-on-remote-data-science-work/).
-You can also check out [this video of a talk I gave on a day in the life of a remote data scientist](https://www.youtube.com/watch?v=5qbVEEtgWcY).
+You can [visit my website](https://yanirseroussi.com/) to read some of [my 2018 reflections on remote data science](https://yanirseroussi.com/2018/11/03/reflections-on-remote-data-science-work/).
+You can also check out [this video of a 2019 talk I gave on a day in the life of a remote data scientist](https://www.youtube.com/watch?v=5qbVEEtgWcY).
+These days, I still work remotely, but as [an independenet AI/ML engineering consultant](https://yanirseroussi.com/consult/).
 TL;DR: Remote work is awesome! :)

-**⚡ Startup leaders, do you need help shipping data-intensive solutions (getting started with AI/ML, data science, or advanced analytics)?** Check out my [remote consulting services](https://yanirseroussi.com/consult/)!
+**⚡ Running a climate tech startup and looking for help shipping AI/ML solutions?** Check out my [remote consulting services](https://yanirseroussi.com/consult/)!

-**🧑‍💻 Thinking of joining a startup, especially as a data person?** Check out my [free Data-to-AI Health Check for Startups](https://yanirseroussi.com/data-to-ai-health-check/), where you'll find a set of questions to ask founders and help you make the right decision.

 ## The list